CasparKielwein/Aaargh/Mechanics.md

 Most if not all methods to regain hit-points require the Hero to spend a point of endurance.

 Endurance as a resource only ever decreases between long rests.
-In particular, it is not possible to regain endurance by spending power points.
+In particular, it is not possible to regain endurance by spending Power-Points.
 While Hit-points decrease when heroes suffer damage and go up again quickly, endurance steadily goes down.

 #### Power-Points